lqb2/blog/_posts/2020-08-19-we-dont-hold-people-accountable.md

 in my work with organizations, i keep finding this pattern: people lower in the hierarchy want to hold people higher in the hierarchy accountable. when i push a little and ask what does accountability mean or what would it look like, i find that what gets included is all sorts of stuff, most of which is far beyond accountability. the clarity i try to bring is this:

-accountability means to be accountable or responsible. responsibility is about "ability to respond."
+accountability means to be accountable or responsible. responsibility is one's "ability to respond."

 then we get to the "respond to what?" question. to me, it is responding to the claims of hurt or harm.